2021 NHL expansion draft: Rules

-Seattle followed the same rules for the draft as the Vegas Golden Knights in the 2017 NHL Expansion Draft, with the provision that Vegas was exempted from losing a player in exchange for forgoing a share of the Kraken's expansion fee.
-The 30 other teams submitted their lists of protected players on July 17.
+Seattle followed the same rules for the draft as the Vegas Golden Knights in the 2017 NHL expansion draft, with the provision that Vegas was exempt from losing a player in exchange for forgoing a share of the Kraken's expansion fee.
+The 30 other teams submitted their lists of protected players on July 18.
 Teams could protect eight skaters and a goaltender, or seven forwards, three defensemen, and a goaltender; and they had to expose at least two forwards and one defenseman who were under contract for the 2021–22 season and played in at least 27 games in the 2020–21 season, or more than 54 games in the 2019–20 and 2020–21 seasons combined.
 Teams also had to expose a goaltender under contract for the 2021–22 season or who would be a restricted free agent (with a qualifying offer received) in 2021.
-Players who made their professional debuts in North America in the 2019–20 or 2020–21 seasons were not eligible to be picked, and such players were not needed be protected from expansion.
+Teams were required to protect any contracted players with no-move clauses (NMCs) with one of the team's slots for protected players, unless: